VNiraja/Neutron-squads_V.Niraja_T-02025/README (2).md

 ## ✨ Summary

-**3DVERSE ** makes 3D website creation as easy as typing a sentence or speaking into your mic.
+**3DVERSE / ZeroCode3D** makes 3D website creation as easy as typing a sentence or speaking into your mic.
 No code, no limits — just your imagination and AI doing the heavy lifting.

 > 🚀 **Build immersive 3D websites in minutes, not months.**

 ---

-## 🔗 Connect & Contribute

-Want to help build the future of 3D web design?
-Stay tuned for the open-source version and collaboration opportunities.

 ## 📹 Demo Video